doomemacs/doomemacs/.github/ISSUE_TEMPLATE/bug_report.md

 1. Select these example steps,
 2. Delete them,
 3. And replace them with precise steps to reproduce your issue.
-4. Fill in "system information" below.
+4. Include code samples and keybinds.
+5. Please don't skimp on details.
+6. And remember to fill in "system information" below or this issue will be immediately deleted.

 **System information:**